feediron/ttrss_plugin-feediron/README.md

 Use [tidy::cleanrepair](https://secure.php.net/manual/en/tidy.cleanrepair.php) to attempt to fix fetched article source, useful for improperly closed tags interfering with xpath queries.

+Note: If Character set of page cannot be detected tidy will not be executed.
+In this case usage of [force_charset](#force_charset---force_charsetcharset) would be required.

 ### tidy - `"tidy":bool`

 Optionally installed php-tidy.
 Default - `true`

 Use [tidy::cleanrepair](https://secure.php.net/manual/en/tidy.cleanrepair.php) to attempt to fix modified article, useful for unclosed tags such as iframes.

+Note: If Character set of page cannot be detected tidy will not be executed.
+In this case usage of [force_charset](#force_charset---force_charsetcharset) would be required.

 ---